silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 There are some fundamental changes in SilverStripe 4:

-* PHP 5.6 is now the minimum required version and up to PHP 7.3 is supported.
+* PHP 7.1 is now the minimum required version for SilverStripe 4.5.0 and above and up to PHP 7.3 is supported.
 We strongly recommend you only use [supported versions of PHP](https://www.php.net/supported-versions.php).
+Note: SilverStripe 4.0.0 through 4.4.0 still support PHP 5.6.
 * SilverStripe is now even more modular which allows you to remove functionality your project might not need.
 * Common functionality sets can now be installed via SilverStripe _recipes_.
 * SilverStripe modules can now be installed in the `vendor/` folder along with your regular PHP packages.